Nageswar-Sahoo/Computer-Vision-Project/capstrone_2/README.md

 Converting dataset into COCO dataset format
 -------------------------------------------
-As given dataset doest not have annotated data from mask image we have genrate the bounding coordinate .
+As the given dataset does not have annotated data from the mask image we have generated the bounding coordinate .
-We have used skimage module label, regionprops, find_contours to get the required bounding box and with the help of custom code we have converted the concret dataset into COCO dataset format which can be directly trained in detr .
+We have used skimage module label, regionprops, find_contours to get the required bounding box and With the help of custom code we have converted the concret dataset into COCO dataset format which can be used for training the detr .

 Details code use to generate COCO dataset format  can be found here : https://github.com/Nageswar-Sahoo/Computer-Vision-Project/blob/main/capstrone_2/MaskToBoundingBox.py